VOLCANIC

 Imperial Geyser Yellowstone

-Imperial Geyser, seen from the south
+Imperial Geyser in 2024, seen from the south

 Imperial Geyser Yellowstone

-Imperial Geyser, seen from the northeast
+Imperial Geyser, seen from the west (2024)

 Back to top